RakV1342/test-markdown/README.md

 </details>

-Configuring Netscaler Metrics Exporter for CPX-EW Device
----
-Similar to the CPX ingress device, the exporter is added as a sidecar to the CPX-EW device.
-An example yaml file is provided below;

 <details>
 <summary>CPX-EW Dvice</summary>
 <br>
+To monitor a CPX-EW (east-west) device, the exporter is added as a side-car.
+An example yaml file of a CPX-EW device with an exporter as a side car is given below;
 ```
 apiVersion: extensions/v1beta1
 kind: DaemonSet